Docs »

 Step 5: Database Initialization

-Step 6: Admin Account
+Step 6: Creating Your Account

 In this step you'll create the administrator account that you use to log in.